secureflag/recipes/README.md

 Automatically enforce SecureFlag's vulnerability training compliance whenever a commit references a GitHub Security Advisory (GHSA).

 📖 See the [`githooks/README.md`](/githooks/README.md) for setup instructions and details.

+### Users' assignment report

+Leverage the power of the SecureFlag APIs with a Python script that retrieves all users in your organization, along with their assigned learning paths or exercises.

+This script demonstrates how to collect user details, fetch assignments and activities for each user, and export the combined results to a CSV report—giving you actionable insights and a practical example of API integration.

+💻 Download and customize the [`get-users-and-assignments.py`](users_assignments_report/get-users-and-assignments.py) script to create the reports you need!